zhero9/MIPUP/README.md

 	D;c4
 	E;c5

-For the above real valued matrix with threshold **0.001** an optimal solution for MCDRS produces the following:
+For the above real-valued matrix with threshold **0.001** an optimal solution for MCDRS produces the following:
 #### matrixVAF_ipd_RS.csv
 	;chr1:13806323;chr1:33336351;chr1:152585526;chr1:165363067;chr1:220962389;chr10:1043055
 	a_1;0;0;1;0;0;0